 - Changes for Nominators

 - In addition to the letter of nomination, nominators must complete the Nomination Questionnaire.
 Nominators will be emailed a link to complete the online questionnaire once the nomination letter and meeting minutes have been received, and the candidate’s membership has been confirmed.
-The questionnaire is a new requirement for 2018 and must be completed before a nomination can be considered accepted.
+The questionnaire must be completed before a nomination can be considered accepted.
 Please plan to spend up to one hour completing the questionnaire.
-The deadline for the nominating process to be complete is Sunday, April 1st at 11:59 pm ET.
+The deadline for the nominating process to be complete is Sunday, March 24, 2019 at 11:59 pm ET.

 - Changes for Candidates